codeforamerica/rap-sheet-assistant/README.md

 In order to use a local folder, set the environment variable `LOCAL_RAP_SHEETS_DIR`

+When running the tests verbose output is hidden by default.
+If you are running OCR tests on a system that is CJI/PII safe you can set the `RSPEC_SHOW_OCR_OUTPUT` environment variable to see summary output

 In order to use AWS S3, ensure the following environment variables are set:
 ```
 RAP_SHEETS_BUCKET